google/tensorstore/tensorstore/driver/zarr/index.rst

 <https://zarr.readthedocs.io/en/stable/spec/v2.html#data-type-encoding>`_, the
 :json:schema:`Schema.fill_value` must be broadcastable to the subarray shape.

+As an optimization, chunks that are entirely equal to the fill value are not stored.

 The zarr format allows the fill value to be unspecified, indicated by a :json:schema:`driver/zarr.metadata.fill_value` of :json:`null`.
 In that case, TensorStore always uses a fill value of :json:`0`.
+However, in this case explicitly-written all-zero chunks are still stored.

 Limitations
 -----------